ulrich-grolhier/ulrich-grolhier/README.md

 # Ulrich Grolhier

-## 👋 Hi there, I'm Ulrich and I'm 20
+👋 Hi there, I'm Ulrich and I'm 20

-🤖 I'm a cybersecurity engineering student.
+🤖 IT and Cybersecurity student

 To see more about me : ***[linkedin]***